ClusterHQ/flocker/docs/gettinginvolved/contributing.rst

 Those trade-offs include the ability to test new or changed Python dependencies.
 The following instructions replace just some of the code used by Flocker, but enough that can be useful.

-On each node, install ``git``:
+On each node, run the following commands.
+There are tools which allow you to run commands in multiple consoles simultaneously, such as ``iTerm2`` for Mac OS X:

+#.
+Install ``git``:

    .. prompt:: bash [root@node1]$

       sudo yum install -y git

+#.
 Clone Flocker somewhere to use later:

    .. prompt:: bash [root@node1]$

       mkdir /flocker-source
       cd /flocker-source
       git clone git@github.com:ClusterHQ/flocker.git

+#.
 Change the Flocker code in the checkout to what needs to be tested:

    .. prompt:: bash [root@node1]$

       cd /flocker-source/flocker
       git checkout BRANCH-NAME

+#.
 Replace the node services with the new code:

    .. prompt:: bash [root@node1]$

       # Move Python code from the Git clone to where they are used
       rm -rf /opt/flocker/lib/python2.7/site-packages/flocker/
       cp -r /flocker-source/flocker/flocker/ /opt/flocker/lib/python2.7/site-packages/

       # Stop systemd units before they are changed
       cd /flocker-source/flocker/admin/package-files/systemd/
       for service in $(ls *.service);
       do
          service_name=${service%.*}
          systemctl stop ${service_name}
       done

       # Move systemd unit files from the clone to where systemd will look for them
       # This uses /bin/cp instead of cp because sometimes cp is aliased to cp -i
       # which requires confirmation
       # This overwrites existing files (-f)
       /bin/cp -f /flocker-source/flocker/admin/package-files/systemd/* /etc/systemd/system/multi-user.target.wants

       # Reload systemd, so that it can find new or changed units:
       systemctl daemon-reload

       # Start systemd units
       cd /flocker-source/flocker/admin/package-files/systemd/
       for service in $(ls *.service);
       do
          service_name=${service%.*}
          if [ "$(systemctl is-enabled ${service_name})" == 'enabled' ]
          then
            systemctl start ${service_name}
          fi
       done

    The services will take a short amount of time to start.
+   Then the new code should be running on the node.

 From then on, change the files in :file:`/flocker-source/flocker` and run the above commands to replace the node services with the new code.